Asian hip-hop: Burma (Myanmar)

 The Burmese hip hop scene started in the lately 1980s with the famous rapper Myo Kyawt Myaing.
 His songs were more like plain rapping music rather than stereotypical hip hop.
 However between him and the next generation there would be a long gap.

 1990s

 Philippines to present day

-In 1990, Francis Magalona made his hit debut album, Yo!.
+In August 1990, Francis Magalona made his hit debut album, Yo!, known to be the first commercially released rap album in the country.
+Later in that same year, Andrew E also released his debut album, "Humanap Ka Ng Panget", known for its novelty hits.
 Bass Rhyme Posse would release their self-titled debut album on VIVA Records in 1991, and which spanned cult hits.

-1992 marked a turning point for Pinoy rap with the release of Francis Magalona's influential second album, Rap Is Francis M, which is highly regarded as one of the greatest Pinoy rap albums ever.
-Ushering in a socially awoken wave.
-He and would make six more albums through this decade.
+1992 marked a turning point for Pinoy rap with the release of Francis Magalona's influential second album, Rap Is Francis M, which is regarded as one of the greatest Pinoy rap albums.
+Ushering in a socially awoken wave, he would go on to make six more albums throughout the decade.

 In 1993, Death Threat who are known to be the fathers of the gangsta rap subgenre in the Philippines, released their debut Death Threat:Gusto kong Bumaet and would make five more albums through this decade.

-From that point many local charting artist would emerge these include Gloc-9, Andrew E, Lyrical Assault, and many more.
+From that point many local charting artist would emerge these include Gloc-9, Lyrical Assault, and many more.